 Technology cords, chargers, a power strip, batteries, or adapters are useful extras.
 The ship provides a lot, but you’re always happier with certain things that are specific to your family’s needs.

 Don’t bring basic toiletries like shampoo, conditioner, and soap.
 Those are provided in the room.
 Linens and towels are as well.
+Here is are tips for what to put in your TSA-approved quart size bag for your carry on luggage.

 Snacks and alcohol are also plentiful on board a cruise so no need to stash them in your baggage.
 Leave toys like drones at home, as well as bigger books.
 Many ships have a library just for on-board reading, as well as board and card games.
 E-readers are good things to pack since they are lightweight and don’t take up much space.